 I’m looking at a pile of paperwork on my desk this morning.
 I know that buried in that stack is a financial document I need to review later.
 I know who sent it, when it came in, and vaguely what it looks like.
 I’m still dreading having to physically sort through the mess to find the one piece I want.
 Sorry Michael Scott, but if I had one wish in life, it might be to eliminate all the paperwork.

 Last we got a call from one of our long time customers.
 He had finally quit the grind of his corporate job after 20 years.
 After knowing them for several years both as one of Voyansi's production team members, then later in a commercial role, I knew this would not be retirement!
 There is an allure to architects to be able to pick and choose what you work on.
 As an architect myself, I know this feeling, it's experiential and almost indescribable.
 However, tempering that, the ability to pick and choose comes with the need for industry standard tools and workflows.

 Imagine for a minute, you're doing laundry.
 Everything is dry, in a basket and ready to put away.
 Where do you start?
 In my case, following the Pareto Principle, I dump the basket on the bed and head for the towels first.
 Once the towels are finished, I typically start with pants, then shirts, finally folding up small things such as socks, underwear, or other accessories.

 Especially in the last year, there seems to be no shortage of issues to solve in any organization.
-While we grapple with our internal challenges, we are also helping our customers transform their business.
-In all these experiences, a constant that we always return to is problem definition.
-Understand what we're trying to solve before we tackle it helps us prioritize and efficiently implement.
+While we grapple with our internal challenges, we are also helping our customers transform their businesses.
+In all these experiences, a constant that we always return to is the problem definition.
+Understanding what we're trying to solve before we tackle it helps us prioritize and efficiently implement.